If you are using materials from the first printing of Cover Story, here are some corrections made to later printings:

 • Answer Key to G2 in the exercise about identifying complete predicates: Question #5 should be “gave her nothing but further pain” (not “wishes gave her nothing but further pain”)

 There is also a new version of G2 as of September 2017, to correct some problems with the exercises on dependent clauses.

 Do you offer an online video streaming alternative to DVDs?

 Yes!
 As of March 17, 2016, we offer a Cloud video streaming alternative to purchasing DVDs!
 There are benefits to choosing Cloud streaming.
 Learn more on our Cloud Streaming or DVDs page.

 Is this a one-year program or does it cover all of middle school?

 Cover Story covers one school year.
 Please note that Cover Story isn’t intended to give students everything they need over three years.
 Our suggestion would be to use the course for one year of Language Arts/English and in successive years, if students want to continue, use it as an elective or focus on areas that were difficult for them.
 It is not multi-year in design.

-My student is in grade 8 or 9.
+My student is in grade 9.
 Which of your courses should my student take?